Why poorly controlled polls are consistently misleading

 “Do you want a pit bull’s owner for your neighbor?”

 Observed New Jersey resident Serafima Yan recently, contemplating the polling trends, “Those polls do not work.
 Real polls should be done door-to-door with just one question: Do you want a pit bull’s owner for your neighbor?

-If the approach Yan recommended has ever been taken in a door-to-door survey, I am unaware of it.
+If the approach Yan recommended has ever been taken in a door-to-door survey, ANIMALS 24-7 is unaware of it.
 And going door-to-door can be quite risky.
 Ask any mail carrier: 2,782 mail carriers were bitten by dogs in 1995, at a time when far more carriers delivered door-to-door, while 5,699 mail carriers were bitten in 2011, several of them mauled quite severely.

-In 2009, however, I asked almost the question Yan suggested, in a poll designed to test the accuracy of online polling.
-I had noticed that uncontrolled online surveys pertaining to pit bulls were usually posted soon after publication of local reportage about dog attack fatalities and disfigurements, about two-thirds of which involve pit bulls.
+In 2009, however, ANIMALS 24-7 asked almost the question Yan suggested, in a poll designed to test the accuracy of online polling.
+ANIMALS 24-7 had noticed that uncontrolled online surveys pertaining to pit bulls were usually posted soon after publication of local reportage about dog attack fatalities and disfigurements, about two-thirds of which involve pit bulls.

-What I wondered was whether the usual early poll tilt in favor of breed-specific legislation reflected residual opinion, likely to be found in any controlled survey at any time, or only reflected the shocked reaction to the local incidents.
+What ANIMALS 24-7 wondered was whether the usual early poll tilt in favor of breed-specific legislation reflected residual opinion, likely to be found in any controlled survey at any time, or only reflected the shocked reaction to the local incidents.
 Finding a definitive answer might have required polling thousands.
-But a tightly controlled small survey of people from places where there had not been recent pit bull attacks or legislative debate might provide clues, I reasoned, and I have been doing tightly controlled small surveys to investigate various humane issues for decades.
+But a tightly controlled small survey of people from places where there had not been recent pit bull attacks or legislative debate might provide clues, ANIMALS 24-7 reasoned, and ANIMALS 24-7 has been doing tightly controlled small surveys to investigate various humane issues for decades.

 As a general preference, I would prefer not to live next door to a pit bull terrier.